eimwe/eimwe/README.md

-# Hey there!
-I'm Sergey
+# Hi there!

-Currently learning Vue 3 and looking for a job as a front-end dev.
+I'm Sergey, currently learning Vue 3 and looking for a job as a front-end dev.
 \
 My contacts:
 \